March 24, 2026

 New Orleans is a food lover’s paradise.
-There are so many delicious dishes that are unique to our area that locals and visitors alike take delight in.
+There are so many delicious dishes that are unique to our area that locals and visitors alike enjoy.
 I have been lucky enough to grow up eating many of these dishes, now making them in my own kitchen as an adult.
-Crawfish are one of those things that I believe you either embrace or reject, as they are strange “delicacies” in this region of the country, and particularly in New Orleans.
+Crawfish are one of those things that I believe you either embrace or don't, as they are unique “delicacies” in this region of the country, and particularly in New Orleans.

 While you can find crawfish at most seafood restaurants around the city during crawfish season, there is nothing like a backyard boil.
 We make many dishes out of crawfish, from pies to Étouffée to the boiled kind, and they are all worth a try.
 If you’ve never eaten crawfish from Louisiana, you’re in for a treat.
-We are happy humans when it’s crawfish season here in New Orleans, so let’s get into this most amazing season here.
+We are happy humans when it’s crawfish season here in New Orleans, so let’s get into on of our most favorite seasons.

 Boiled Crawfish Ready to Be Eaten